 “I received my funding from the Canadian Armed Forces yesterday.

 “I would like to thank your team 1000 times over for handling my file in such an exceptional way.
 It has been a long process, but to be supported by an expert team such as yours helps greatly in having faith in the system and staying positive.”

 Charles and Gaétan are both war amputees.
 Charles lost his leg in Germany during the Second World War and Gaétan lost his leg in Afghanistan.

 As veterans’ health care is provided under a combination of federal and provincial systems, accessing benefits and services can be a complex and bureaucratic process.
-With nearly 100 years of experience in assisting war amputees, we are well-versed
+With more than 100 years of experience in assisting war amputees, we are well-versed

 We educate those who work with war amputees to bolster their knowledge of amputation and help them stay up-to-date on the evolving field of prosthetics, ensuring appropriate amputee care can be accessed within military services.